Jonathan ally resigns as Nigerian ruling party chairman

 ABUJA A close ally of Nigerian President Goodluck Jonathan, Bamanga Tukur, has resigned as chairman of the ruling People's Democratic Party (PDP), Jonathan told a party committee on Thursday.

-Jonathan is facing a crisis within his party centered around his assumed intention to run for another term in the 2015 election.
+Jonathan is facing a crisis within his party centred around his assumed intention to run for another term in the 2015 election.
 Five governors and several lawmakers have defected to the opposition.

 The removal of Tukur, seen by many as a divisive figure, was one of the demands of Jonathan's opponents inside the PDP.
 His resignation could help ease opposition to Jonathan - especially if he can pick a replacement who is loyal to him and at the same time acceptable across the party.